annlntv/sg_da/README.md

 Original Source: https://www.kaggle.com/datasets/bryanchungweather/nba-player-stats-dataset-for-the-2023-2024

 <h3>Info</h3>
 This dataset contains detailed performance statistics for NBA players from the 2023-2024 regular season.
-With 3621 rows and 29 columns, it offers a diverse set of metrics to analyze player achievements.
+With <b>3621 rows and 29 columns</b>, it offers a diverse set of metrics to analyze player achievements.
 The information is sourced from Basketball Reference, guaranteeing high-quality and reliable data.

 <br><br>
 ✅ Clean Data